w3c/cg-program/proposals/cg-process.md

 * [Community Group patent and copyright policies](https://www.w3.org/community/about/process/summary/)
 * [Guidelines to suspend or remove participants from groups](https://www.w3.org/guide/process/suspension.html), which this policy extends to Community Groups.

-W3C may, from time to time, create additional [policies](https://www.w3.org/policies/) that govern aspects of participation in Community Groups.
+W3C may, from time to time, update these policies or create additional [policies](https://www.w3.org/policies/) and the latest versions will govern aspects of participation in Community Groups.

 ## Community Group program management